sbmoore6/museum-collection-representation-case-study/README.md

  ## Objectives

 1) Extract and standardize country-of-origin data for each artwork.
 2) Analyze representation by country and continent:
    - Per museum
-  - Combined dataset
+   - Combined
  3) Compare museum representation to:
    - Global population distribution
    - Continental landmass distribution

 These objectives were designed to provide insight into collection diversity patterns and potential acquisition bias.